cbrun/cbrun.github.io/_posts/2016-05-09-ecore-design-checklist-part2.md

 <br>
 <br>

-*Credits: thanks to Pierre-Charles and [Mélanie](http://melb.enix.org/) for the proof-reading and [Jan](https://twitter.com/jankoehnlein/status/729930181289349120) for bringing a new item.*
+*Credits: thanks to Pierre-Charles and [Mélanie](http://melb.enix.org/) for the proof-reading, [Jan](https://twitter.com/jankoehnlein/status/729930181289349120) for bringing a new item and Roxanne for some of the ponies.*